MicrosoftDocs/SupportArticles-docs/support/iis/http-error-500-19-webpage.md

 Cause

 This problem occurs because the ApplicationHost.config or Web.config file contains a malformed or unidentified XML element.
-IIS can't identify the XML elements of modules that are not installed.
+IIS can't identify the XML elements of the modules that are not installed.
 For example, IIS **URL Rewrite** module.

 Resolution

-Try the following methods:
+Use one of the following methods:

 - Delete the malformed XML element from the ApplicationHost.config or Web.config file.
 - Check the unidentified XML elements, and then install the relevant IIS modules.